Learn About Fraud

 -

-In order to make it easier to prosecute organized crime, in 1970 Congress passed the Racketeer Influenced and Corrupt Organizations law (RICO).
-Under RICO, it is a federal crime to participate in or make money from racketeering (organized, illegal activity).
+To make it easier to prosecute organized crime, Congress passed the Racketeer Influenced and Corrupt Organizations law (RICO).

 -